townie/fredrikaverpil.github.io/_posts/2017-05-04-vendoring-qt-py.md

 If you wish to go even further and let users download your package from PyPi via [pip](https://packaging.python.org/installing/), you’ll need to add a `setup.py` file (and optionally a `setup.cfg` file if you e.g. wish to generate a universal wheel) and configure it accordingly.
 Read more about this over at the [`setuptools` documentation](https://packaging.python.org/distributing/).

-Here’s what the `setup.py` in the Qt.py project looks like: https://github.com/mottosso/Qt.py/blob/master/setup.py
+[Here's](https://github.com/mottosso/Qt.py/blob/master/setup.py) the `setup.py` in the Qt.py project as an example.

 ## How are you distributing Qt.py?